The Esseillon forts

 La Barrière de l'Esseillon, the 5 forts of l'Esseillon, Aussois

-Still under restoration, three of the five forts can be visited (free or accompanied tours).
+Still undergoing restoration, three of the five forts can be visited (self-guided or guided tours).
 As a family, children can put themselves in the shoes of a soldier and follow the trail game in Fort Victor-Emmanuel.

 The Marie-Thérèse Redoubt houses the Fortified Heritage Interpretation Centre, while the Marie-Christine Fort offers quality accommodation and catering.